-Candidates must attend the Candidates Meeting on Zoom at 8:00 PM on Friday, April 9, 2020.
+Candidates must attend the Candidates Meeting prior to Opening Session at DECON.

 Candidates who have properly submitted this paperwork will be nominated and given one minute each to introduce themselves during the Opening Session on Saturday morning.

-All declared candidates will caucus during the election session.
-Candidates for Governor will have three (3) minutes to speak and two (2) minutes for questions.
-All other candidates will have two (2) minutes to speak and three (3) minutes for questions.
-After all candidates for all offices speak and answer questions, delegates will vote through a secure online voting system.
+All declared candidates will caucus on Saturday afternoon.
+Candidates for Governor will have three (3) minutes to speak and two (2) minutes for questions during each caucus session.
+All other candidates will have two (2) minutes to speak and three (3) minutes for questions during each caucus session.

 Elections for International Board